 Robin Tyson began the artist management company at Edition Peters in 2011, having had an international performing career as a countertenor for the previous 20 years.
 As a student he sang with the choir of King’s College Cambridge before singing across Europe, the USA and Asia as a soloist in concerts and on the opera stage.
 His solo recordings include those on the award-winning SDG label, which released all of Sir John Eliot Gardiner’s Bach Cantata interpretations.
 Robin went on to build up a huge amount of knowledge and experience as a member of The King’s Singers, with whom he won a Grammy® Award as performer/producer in 2009 and MIDEM Award in 2010 for best performance on DVD.
 From 2009-2011 he was Head of Artistic Planning at Gabrieli Consort and Players.
 Robin specialises in managing the careers of vocal ensembles, singers, conductors and composers, working closely with publishers and record labels.
 Robin leads the choral music publishing across the Edition Peters Group.

-Ellie joined Ikon Arts Management in 2014 and helps to manage many of the Ikon Arts instrumentalists and chamber ensembles, and also the London A Cappella Festival and the Eaton Square Concert series.
-A soprano and violinist, she is a member of Chantage Choir and Camden Symphony Orchestra.
-She aso enjoys playing hockey.
+Ellie joined Ikon Arts Management in 2014 and manages many of Ikon Arts’ soloists, instrumentalists and chamber ensembles, as well as managing projects and overseeing marketing campaigns.
+She is a soprano, pianist and violinist, and a member of Chantage Choir and Camden Symphony Orchestra.

 Ellie graduated from the University of Birmingham with a BA in Music and English Literature in 2013, and worked in PR for a year before moving into the world of artist management.

-Thomas Webb-Wilson joined Edition Peters Artist Management at the start of 2016 as part of the company’s relationship with the VCM Foundation, for whom he is the administrator.
-He works solely with the vocal ensembles VOCES8 and Apollo5, and the choral leader Paul Smith.
+Thomas Webb-Wilson joined Edition Peters Artist Management at the start of 2016 as part of the company’s relationship with the VOCES8 Foundation, for whom he is the concerts manager.
+He works with the vocal ensembles VOCES8 and Apollo5, and the choral leader Paul Smith.